Laerositus/Laerositus/README.md

 ## Hi there 👋

-Computer science student interested in game development and game design or back-end development.
+Computer science student interested in game development and game design and back-end development.

 ### 🔧 Technologies & Tools
 - Java